AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Seat Belt Laws

-Nevada requires people ages 6 and older in all seats to wear seat belts.
+Nevada requires people ages 6 and older or over 60 pounds in all seats to wear seat belts.
 However, the law is under secondary enforcement, so police officers can’t pull you over for this offense alone; it needs to be accompanied by another traffic violation.

 Distracted Driving Laws